Best of Rachmaninov: Ten of the greatest works by the incomparable Russian Romantic

 Steven Osborne (piano) Hyperion CDA 67700

-Rachmaninov composed his second piano concerto after a particularly low period, professionally and emotionally, spurred by the difficult reception of his first symphony.
-The piece is notoriously difficult to play (not everyone can span 12 piano keys with one hand!), and was dedicated to his therapist, Dr. Nicolai Dhal, who encouraged him to start composing again despite bouts of depression.
+The piece is notoriously difficult to play (not everyone can span 12 piano keys with one hand!), and was dedicated to his therapist, Dr Nikolai Dahl, who encouraged him to start composing again despite bouts of depression.
+Despite (or alongside) its difficulty, however, Rachmaninov's Second Piano Concerto is an extraordinarily captivating and moving work, featuring by turns moments of great drama, poignancy, and pure lyrical beauty.
+One of the greatest piano concertos, by anyone's reckoning.

 Recommended recording: